utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 Select **Leave Team** to the right of a team to leave it.
 If you're a member of an Enterprise team that has [SCIM configured](/docs/administration/scim-provisioning/scim-provisioning-overview/), you must contact a Team Admin to remove you from the team.

-If you're from an Enterprise team or you have an individual account, when you leave a team, you no longer have access to the team's workspaces, including personal workspaces, or any of the elements in them.
-You must reassign your personal workspaces to a remaining team member before leaving.
+When you leave a team, you no longer have access to the team's workspaces, including personal workspaces, or any of the elements in them.
+You must reassign your personal workspaces to a remaining team member before leaving if one of the following is true:

+* You're from an Enterprise team.
+* You're from a Free, Basic, or Professional team, and you have an individual account.

+> An individual account isn't associated with a team, and only you can access it.
+To access your individual account, see [Switching between teams](#switching-between-teams).

 <img src="https://assets.postman.com/postman-docs/leave-team-confirmation-v10.jpg" alt="Leave and delete team" width="400px"/>

-If you're from a Free, Basic, or Professional team and you don't have an individual account, when you leave a team, you can also choose to keep your personal workspaces and the data within them in an individual account.
-The individual account isn't associated with a team, and only you can access it.
-To access your individual account, see [Switching between teams](#switching-between-teams).
+When you leave a team, you can also choose to keep your personal workspaces and the data within them in an individual account if the following is true: you're from a Free, Basic, or Professional team and you don't have an individual account.

 If you're the last member to leave a team, the team will be deleted.
 You will no longer have access to the team's workspaces, including personal workspaces, or any elements in them.
 [Export your Postman data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data) prior to leaving the team to ensure it stays with you.